 Is asthma a risk factor for serious outcomes from COVID-19?

-CDC says the presence of asthma increases the risk for serious outcomes from COVID-19.
-For this reason, it is important to take preventive steps to avoid the flu if you have asthma so you don’t catch the flu and COVID-19.
+CDC says people with moderate to severe asthma are at increased risk for serious outcomes from COVID-19.
+For this reason, it is important to take preventive steps to avoid the flu if you have asthma.

 What preventive steps are necessary for people with asthma during flu season?